stakater/continuous-integration-deployment/README.md

 what is continuous integration? what is continuous delivery? what is continuous deployment? what is release strategy?

 Continuous integration is a practice, not a tool, and it depends upon discipline to make it effective.
+The objective of our CI system is to ensure that our software is working, in essence, all of the time.
+In order to ensure that this is the case, here are the prac- tices that we enforce on our teams.

 ## Deployment Pipeline Practices